usmansbk/blog-draft/markdowns/redux.md

 ## Actions

-Instead of calling different methods for different actions.
-We could create a single public method that takes an object as argument, this object will contain the type of action we would like to perform and any required data.
-The function will delegate our request to all action methods that can handle it.
+Instead of calling different methods for different actions, we can create a single public method that takes an object as an argument.
+The object will contain the type of action we would like to perform and any required data.
+The function will then delegate our request to the right handlers.

 ```js
 // State section